NervanaSystems/neon/doc/source/metrics.rst

 Metrics
 =======
+These classes represent various performance evaluation functions that can be employed to determine how accurate the learned model is against a given dataset.

 Misclassification
 -----------------
 .. autosummary::
    neon.transforms.cost.Misclassification
+   neon.transforms.cost.TopKMisclassification

 Computes the fraction of data samples that have been misclassified.
 Multiply by 100 to obtain misclassification percentage.